Nineluj/FishGame/Fish/Planning/self-7.md

 -   the replacement of `null` for the representation of holes with an actual representation

-We did not have to factor out null.
-We had Holes and Tiles as types to begin with.
+We never received feedback on null for the representation of holes.
+To see the current state of holes see: https://github.ccs.neu.edu/CS4500-F20/levelland/blob/7f2d8d5b2ec2c03aaef0fe54ccbe573b7f133cf0/Fish/Common/src/models/tile.ts#L1-L3

 -   one name refactoring that replaces a misleading name with a self-explanatory name

-Though we did not call it out exactly.
+Though we did not call it out exactly in our todo.
 We refactored the name of our Player to AIPlayer to distinguish between the representation of the player in the board and in the referee

 https://github.ccs.neu.edu/CS4500-F20/levelland/commit/5097316eb640669bfb276c4f08dc757691d8a83a#diff-e4a6306c9c6c050b5fbc45ec3c0af38eL24-R28